alis0nc/pedbridge-project/_posts/2020-07-18-hazel-park-update.md

 description: "Hazel Park updates"
 ---

-*Updated 2020-07-22:* Added dashcam frame grabs illustrating the recent developments in Hazel Park.
+**Update 2020-07-22**: Added dashcam frame grabs illustrating the recent developments in Hazel Park.

 This past Thursday I was driving down I-75 on the way back from [Micro Center].